rhysmeister/DS210/README.md

 datastax_username
 datastax_password

 These are login details for Datastax Academy.
 This is of course encrypted by vault.
-Vargant will prompt for the password.
+Vagrant will prompt for the password.